ianfnelson/blog.iannelson.uk/content/posts/2025-05-22-goodbye-notebooks/index.md

 - **Access** — Paper can't sync between device, share with colleagues or family, or ping you when you forget what past-you was supposed to remember.

 I wrote in notebooks for years.
-Then I spent much of the last two years painstakingly digiting the contents.
+Then I spent much of the last two years painstakingly digitising the contents.
 That process alone should tell you everything.

 ## The Digital Tools I Use

-It's perhaps no coincidence that my migration from paper to digital occurred at the same point in my life that I was also across migrating from Windows/Android to the Apple ecosystem.
+It's perhaps no coincidence that my migration from paper to digital occurred at the same point in my life that I was also migrating from Windows/Android to the Apple ecosystem.
 Everything is now so effortless and reliable that it dramatically lowers the friction involved in picking up a device to write, or relying upon it for calendar and todo lists.

 Some of the use cases for which I once relied upon paper are now handled by: